jbcodeforce/flink-studies/docs/coding/table-api.md

 # Table API

 ???- info "Update"
-    Created 10/2024 - Updated 10/28/24.
+    Created 10/2024 - Updated 11/03/24.

 ## Concepts

-The [TableAPI](https://nightlies.apache.org/flink/flink-docs-master/docs/dev/table/overview/) is the lower level API used for doing Flink SQL.
-So it is possible to use it in Java or Python to do the stream processing.
-The Table is an encapsulation of a stream or a physical table, and so streaming processing implementation is programming against tables.
+The [TableAPI](https://nightlies.apache.org/flink/flink-docs-master/docs/dev/table/overview/) serves as the lower-level API for executing Flink SQL, allowing for stream processing in both Java and Python.
+The Table API encapsulates a stream or physical table, enabling developers to implement streaming processing by programming against these tables.

-In the context of **Confluent Cloud**, TableAPI is a client-side library to interact with the Flink engine running on the cloud.
-It submits `Statements` and retrieves `StatementResults`.
-The provided Confluent plugin injects Confluent-specific components for setting the TableEnvironment without the need for a local Flink cluster.
-By adding the confluent-flink-table-api-java-plugin dependency, Flink internal components such as CatalogStore, Catalog, Planner, Executor, and configuration are managed by the plugin and fully integrate with Confluent Cloud.
+In the context of **Confluent Cloud**, the Table API acts as a client-side library for interacting with the Flink engine hosted in the cloud.
+It enables the submission of  `Statements` and retrieval of `StatementResults`.
+The provided Confluent plugin integrates specific components for configuring the TableEnvironment, eliminating the need for a local Flink cluster.
+By including the confluent-flink-table-api-java-plugin dependency, Flink's internal components—such as CatalogStore, Catalog, Planner, Executor, and configuration, are managed by the plugin and fully integrated with Confluent Cloud.

 ## Getting Started